🧬 The Longevity Playbook

 Hydration🟣 B↑Water intake by 2L/day improved skin hydration and elasticity in 2015 study.Drink to thirst; ~2–3L/day; moisturize (ceramides, HA)

-Collagen Peptides (oral)βšͺ CMIXED: 2023 meta-analysis (26 RCTs) positive for hydration/elasticity.
-BUT 2025 meta-analysis: benefits only in industry-funded studies; non-funded showed zero benefit.If trying: 2.5–10g/day + vitamin C; manage expectations
+Collagen Peptides (oral)βšͺ CMIXED: 2023 MA (26 RCTs) positive for hydration/elasticity.
+2025 MA (American Journal of Medicine, PMID 40324552, 23 RCTs, n=1,474): pooled effects positive overall but null in non-industry-funded studies and in high-quality-only subset.
+Treat marketing claims with skepticism.If trying: 2.5–10g/day + vitamin C; manage expectations

 β›” What Hurts Skin